London Fields Primary School

 Benjamin Banneker was a neurodivergent, African-American man who was known as the expert on time and space.
 Banneker was unable to go to school, but self taught himself astronomy, and even crafted a wooden clock at the age of 21, which kept perfect time!
 He tracked when the Sun, Moon, and stars would appear in the skies on every day within the coming year.
 His almanacs were praised by European scientists and most importantly by Thomas Jefferson.
 Banneker also wrote essays and pamphlets arguing against slavery and war.

-Year Three, Ofili Class
+Year Three, Aderin-Pocock

 Image Credit: Eric Underwood

 Eric Underwood is an American British ballet dancer and a former Soloist of The Royal Ballet.
 Being a male, black ballet dancer, Underwood stood up against prejudice and he was determined to not just be a 'black' dancer but a great dancer.
 Eric supported Bloch, a ballet shoes manufacturer, in producing ballet shoes that match dancers of colour's skin tones to promote diversity after previously having to apply make up to ballet shoes for himself.
+Eric has worked visited London Fields Primary School on numerous occasions to meet Underwood class and has led ballet taster sessions with them!

-Year Four, Benjamin Class
+Year Four, Thunberg Class

 Year Four, Arday Class

-Although Arday said that though he remembers school being difficult he went on to earn two master's degrees before becoming a physical education teacher.
+Arday was born in May 1985 in Clapham, South London.
+Arday said he was diagnosed with autism at 3 years old and possessed a global development delay, causing him to be unable to speak until he was 11, and unable to read and write until he was 18.
+Even though Arday remembers school being difficult, he went on to earn two master's degrees before becoming a physical education teacher.
 He then earned his Ph.D. at Liverpool John Moores University in 2015.
 Arday ultimately made history as the youngest Black professor at Cambridge, joining the ranks of one of the most prestigious universities in England, along with five other Black professors at the university overall.

-Image credit: - London Fields Primary School
+Image Credit: London Fields Primary School

 Year Six, Amatina Class

+Mahlia Amatina is an international artist based in Reading, whose artistic practice began just before she was diagnosed with Autism in 2015.
 Her work is focused on themes around neurodiversity, and she uses multi-sensory experiences to give insight into life on the autistic spectrum.
 Her practice includes immersive interactive installations, abstract mixed media paintings and digital art work.

 Year Six, Fields Class

+Dwayne Fields FRGS is a British polar explorer, television presenter, and speaker.
+He is the first black Briton to reach the North Pole.
 Fields was born in Jamaica and grew up in Stoke Newington, London, from the age of six.
 During his early life, he witnessed violent crime, including one incident where he survived an attempt on his life in a rival London estate because his adversary's gun jammed.
 He holds a degree in Psychology and Business Management from University of East London.
+His work with youth groups has led him to co-found the WeTwo Foundation, which provides adventure opportunities for underprivileged young people, their inaugural trip to Antarctica was in November 2022, and Fields is a named ambassador for the Scout Association.